 Zhendi Zhang won second place at the annual iPhone Photography Awards contest.
 We had a chat with Zhendi to find out more about his line of work, his approach to photography and his stance on mobile photography in general.

-Zhendi focuses on minimalism, and started with just her iPhone 5S.
+Zhendi focuses on minimalism, and started with just his iPhone 5S.
 With many years of experience, Zhendi illustrates that all you really need is the passion and the drive to improve your photography.
 The best gear you have is the one on you, isn’t it?
 See what Zhendi has to say about that.

 Tell us a little bit about yourself, your professional background and your hobbies.